Land and Buildings

 The use of a property is regulated by the zoning code (“Land Development Code”).
 This code also includes requirements for parking, landscaping, signage, as well as building sizes and locations.

 Louisville Metro Government (LMG) owns many properties under various ownership scenarios, and which are variously available for private purchase and development.
 The most common ownership scenario are properties overseen by the Landbank Authority.
 There are also properties that LMG has used but no longer needs, and may be surplused and sold.
-The office most directly responsible for these is the Office of Vacant & Public Property Administration (VPPA).
-VPPA also maintains an innovative web mapping tool “Opportunity Space” to show available properties and provide strong search tools for research: http://louisville.opportunityspace.org/
+The office most directly responsible for these is the Office of Community Development.
+Community Development also maintains an innovative web mapping tool to show available properties and provide strong search tools for research: https://louisville-ky-publicity.tolemi.com/

 Vacant Properties are a major community conversation at the moment – there are many of them and they have significant negative impacts on our neighborhoods.
 They also, however, provide unique opportunities for small scale redevelopment.
-Some are owned by Louisville Metro and are fairly accessible, many are privately owned.
+Some are owned by Louisville Metro and are fairly accessible; many are privately owned.
 There are ways to initiate action to get them – from a private transaction to a public foreclosure process.
-Vacant & Public Property Administration is the point agency on knowledge of these matters and can assist you as you consider these types of properties for your project.
+Office of Community Development is the point agency on knowledge of these matters and can assist you as you consider these types of properties for your project.

 Zoning and Building Status